Virtual Network Hub

 Create a hub

-To construct a hub, either select the existing hub with empty slot or create a new hub with
+To construct a hub, either select an existing hub with an empty slot or create a new

 .

-All changes to hubs are applied automatically with a short delay as configured within UI settings
+All changes to hubs are applied automatically with a short delay, as configured in the

 .

-A network adapter can be assigned only to a single hub slot.
-Each slot has its own configurable settings
+A network adapter can be assigned to only a single hub slot.
+Each slot has its own

 Hub slot settings